JJ-Articles/first-mern/README.md

 3. `Start the Express server (served on port 8080)`
 4. `Use curl (or Postman) to send a POST request to Express to make sure it's working`
 5. `Inspect the database with the mongo CLI and query a record to make sure everything is working as it should`

-## GLOSSARY

-**JSON** stands for JavaScript Object Notation.
-JSON uses key:value pairs in which the key is a string and the value can be any data type.
-It’s very similar to JavaScript’s syntax for objects.

-**JWT** stands for JSON Web Token.
-JWTs are a way of transmitting authentication and authorization information from and to a server without the server needing to store a session ID.

-**ORM** which stands Object Relation Management is a way of bridging the gap between object oriented programming languages and (usually) relational databases.

 NOTES -